kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Self_Approval.md

 ### Task 1 - Create an eligible group for the Helpdesk Admin role

-In the prior lab exercise, Holly Dickson limited access to the Global admin role using Privileged Identity Management.
-She first configured the role to require approval before it could be assigned as an eligible role for a user, and then she assigned herself as the approver whenever an eligible user requested activating the role.

-For this next test of PIM in Adatum's pilot project, Holly has selected Alex Wilber and Joni Sherman to be eligible for the Helpdesk admin role.
-However, to simplify future role assignments, Holly wants to create a security group, assign Alex and Joni to the group, and then assign the group to the Helpdesk admin role.
-Holly will then enable the group to be eligible for the Helpdesk admin role.

 1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.